sterlingschurr/projects/descriptionpages/Superfan.md

 ![Project Cover Photo](media/superfancover.jpg)
+# Superfan
-# Superior personal comfort using a brushless motor and a custom controller
+Superior personal comfort using a brushless motor and a custom controller

 # The Problem
 Personal fans are weak.
 They don't move enough air beyond providing a slight comfort, and they aren't useful for any other sort of application.
 I wanted something stronger.